raftedproc/mipt-rust/docs/setup.md

     git push
     ```

 5. Try to submit your solution to CI by running `rover submit` in the folder of the problem `add`.
-Feel free to answer any questions if something is wrong.
+Feel free to ask any questions if something is wrong.